-5. Problems with Heart Rhythm
+5. Problems With Heart Rhythm

 A small deviation in heart rhythms is okay during pregnancy due to the stress on the heart on a daily basis.
-A diagnosis of arrhythmia will require medication; if it worsens or turns highly irregular, further tests are needed to rule out a risk of heart attack.
+A diagnosis of arrhythmia will require medication; if it worsens or turns highly irregular, further tests are needed to rule out a risk of a heart attack.

 6. Congestive Heart Failure or Defect

 When the blood volume becomes too high, it can lead to heart failure.
-Also, conditions that weaken the heart muscles or when the heart enlarges, it won’t be able to supply blood throughout the body properly.
+Also, due to conditions that weaken the heart muscles or when the heart enlarges, it won’t be able to supply blood throughout the body properly.
 This can have fatal results.

-Who is at Risk of Having a Heart Attack during Pregnancy?
+Who is at Risk of Having a Heart Attack During Pregnancy?

 A study published by Mayo Clinic found the risk of a heart attack in women during pregnancy and immediately afterwards has gone up by 25% between the years 2002 and 2014.
 The study involved 49 million births recorded in hospitals between the years.
 They discovered that 1061 cases were heart attack during labour- delivery, 922 women were hospitalised due to a heart attack during early pregnancy or before childbirth and 2,390 heart attacks occurred after birth under a two month period.

 The researchers at NYU attribute increased heart attack rates among pregnant or recently pregnant women to their age, as many choose to have children later in life.
 It is seen that pregnant women between ages 35 to 39 have five times more chances of having a heart attack than pregnant women in their 20’s.
 And pregnant women in their 40’s are ten times more likely.
-This is because pregnancy and childbirth is a true test of metabolic stress endurance and it often unmasks an underlying cardiovascular disease.
+This is because pregnancy and childbirth are a true test of metabolic stress endurance, and it often unmasks an underlying cardiovascular disease.